gingerfocus/neomacs/README.md

 Neovim is a 6M distribution contains many lines of code.
 I think many of these things could be done better.

+## Commands
+Commands are very different from vim but are designed to feel like they "just work" all the same.
+First, all commands are written in lua, not vim script.
+But it is still easy to shorthand some of your most used commands.
+If you just type a word, that function will be looked up and called, this lets you type things like `w` or `tutor`.
+Any more complicated command will just be parsed as straight lua meaning that there is no second syntax to learn and you can type `os.exit(1)` right into the command line if you wanted.

 # Devolopment

 ## Keybinds